-One of the half-truths that Christians have believed for so long is about God’s truth about race.
+One of the half-truths that Christians have believed for so long is about God’s truth on race.

-What this post would attempt to do is discern the mind of God through the scriptures to help you form your own ideas about how you should view the subject.
+This post would attempt to dissect the mind of God through the scriptures to help you form your own ideas about how to view the subject.

 In 1 Samuel 16:7, we find our first premise about how the Lord looks at men.

-The background to this scripture was the Prophet Samuel being directed to the house of Jesse to anoint a new king for Israel-after Saul, the nation’s first king had been rejected for his disobedience to God.
-Beholding Eliab, the well-built first born son of Jesse, Samuel moved to anoint him king but was stopped by the Lord.
+The background to this scripture was the Prophet Samuel is directed to the house of Jesse to anoint a new king for Israel-after Saul, the nation’s first king had been rejected for his disobedience to God.
+Beholding Eliab, the well-built firstborn son of Jesse, Samuel moved to anoint him king but was stopped by the Lord.
 And in doing so, God revealed something about His personality which is that physical appearance is never part of his consideration particularly in matters of selecting and anointing people.
-In a sense, the color of your skin, handsome, pretty, ugly or physically challenged have no bearing with God and His preferences.
+In a sense, the colour of your skin, handsome, pretty, ugly or physically-challenged have no bearing with God and His preferences.

-Clearly, catergorizing people based on skin color-black, white, brown, red-is a human thing that has absolutely nothing to do with how God classifies people.
+Clearly, categorizing people based on skin colour–black, white, brown, red–is a human thing that has absolutely nothing to do with how God classifies people.